What is Interprocess Communication?

-In the shared memory interprocess communication model the processes involved in interprocess communication construct a shared memory region.
-This shared memory region is constructed in the address space of the process creating the shared memory.
+In the shared memory interprocess communication model, the processes involved in interprocess communication construct a shared memory region.
+This shared memory region is constructed in the address space of the process, creating the shared memory.

 And the other process that wants to access that shared information has to attach itself to the address space of the process that created the shared memory segment.

-The buffer could also be a bounded buffer where the producer process has to wait to produce new information if the buffer is full and the consumer has to wait if the buffer is empty.
+The buffer could also be a bounded buffer where the producer process has to wait to produce new information if the buffer is full, and the consumer has to wait if the buffer is empty.

-This model of sharing the information between the cooperating processes does not require the interference of the operating system.
-It’s the responsibility of application programmer to provide the means of sharing and accessing the shared information.
+This model of sharing information between the cooperating processes does not require the interference of the operating system.
+It’s the responsibility of the application programmer to provide the means of sharing and accessing the shared information.

 Message Passing System

-The message passing system shares the data and information between the communicating process by sending and receiving of the message.
+The message-passing system shares the data and information between the communicating process by sending and receiving of the message.
 The process that wants to share some information sends a message to the process that requires the shared information.

 So, these are the means which can be used to establish interprocess communication.